Home ►

 Prior authorization should ideally be requested prior to rendering transports.
 The PAR must include all documentation necessary to show that the service meets applicable Medicare coverage, coding, and payment rules.

 Note: This form is available for submission through our secure internet portal SPOT.
-If you do not have a SPOT account, learn how to register.
+If you do not have a SPOT account,

 Prior authorization is voluntary, however if the ambulance provider elects to bypass prior authorization, First Coast will stop an applicable claim for prepayment review if submitted without a prior authorization request decision.